 Here in Penticton, we love an opportunity to gather on the beach.
 At certain times throughout the year, you'll find fire pits in the sand that are available for public use.
 These can be used on a first-come, first-serve basis.
 Please bring your own firewood (no pallets, no prohibited materials, no metal or nails).

-If the metal fire fire pit rings can be seen on the beach, fires are allowed.
-Note that during hot weather, the pits may be closed and temporarily removed at the discretion of the Penticton Fire Department.
+If the metal fire pit rings can be seen on the beach, fires are allowed.
+Note that during hot weather, the pits may be closed and temporarily removed at the discretion of the City's Public Works Department.

 Fire Pit Locations